AdK0101/JSC370-labs/README.md

     ## It seems that the version of `phantomjs` installed is greater than or equal to the requested version.To install the requested version or downgrade to another version, use `force = TRUE`.

+Note that we display a still image of the map, since markdown cannot support showing the actual Leaflet map.

 Knit the doc and save it on GitHub.

 ## Question 4: Summary Table with `kableExtra`